 Harper Wilde is an ecommerce store that uses its website navigation menu to not only direct users to its products, but to showcase its mission and the added value it provides.

 While hovering over the shop section will direct users to product pages, the menu also features key elements including “What’s my size?” and “Our mission”.

 By including these in its primary menu bar, Harper Wilde highlights to the user how important the mission behind the brand is, and encourages customers to feel valued by the brand.

 Unlike many ecommerce websites that use their menu to simply list products, Harper Wilde steps away from tradition and encourages visitors to learn more about the brand before they make a purchase.

 Strong website navigation is crucial to creating a good user experience for your website, but as you can see from these examples, it doesn’t have to be boring.

 From sticky and fixed menus to sidebars, including imagery or even trend-led ideas such as four-corner designs, there are various ways that you can make the navigation of your website both functional and engaging.

-If you’ve been inspired by some of these examples and you think you’re ready to begin building your own website, then make sure you read our guide on how to create a website, and what the best website builders before you get started.
+If you’ve been inspired by some of these examples and you think you’re ready to begin building your own website, then make sure you read our guide on how to create a website, and what the best website builders are before you get started.
 If a blog is what you have in mind, we have a dedicated blog creation guide.

 Don’t forget to come back and let us know in the comments which navigation option you choose and which of these examples you liked the best!